Back to Blog

 Today was a milestone for Pastures.
 We had the privilege of sitting down with 8 members of the Business and Computing Christian Fellowship at the National University of Singapore (NUS).

 We didn't just look at screens; we looked at hearts.
-We discussed how young Christians are currently connecting with God, their struggles with consistency, and how technology (specifically AI) can bridge that gap without replacing the Holy Spirit.
+We discussed how young Christians are currently connecting with God, their struggles with consistency, and how technology (specifically AI for Christians) can bridge that gap without replacing the Holy Spirit.

 Here is what we learned, what we got right, and the hard questions we need to answer.